mozilla/anodejsholidayseason/localization/localization_part_2.md

 Now that we have various catalogs of strings in a po file per locale, we can hand these off to our localization teams.

 It is always a good idea to talk to the localizers before you start the extract / merge steps.
-Give them a heads up on when the PO files will be ready, how many strings they have, and when you'd like to hav the localization finished by.
+Give them a heads up on when the PO files will be ready, how many strings they have, and when you'd like to have the localization finished by.
 Also, you can read Gettext tutorials, as they are all compatible with our setup.

 Okay, go get your Strings translated and in the next installment, we'll put them to work!